tsmanner/beautiful-jekyll/_posts/2020-02-28-test-markdown.md

 encounters:
   - name: An Encounter
     entities:
-      - "dnd-ogl.srd.monsters.Flameskull"
+      - "dnd.monsters.Flameskull"
-      - "dnd-ogl.srd.monsters.Gargoyle"
+      - "dnd.monsters.Gargoyle"
-      - "dnd-ogl.srd.monsters.Ghast"
+      - "dnd.monsters.Ghast"
-      - "dnd-ogl.srd.monsters.Ghost"
+      - "dnd.monsters.Ghost"
-      - "dnd-ogl.srd.monsters.Ghoul"
+      - "dnd.monsters.Ghoul"
-      - "dnd-ogl.srd.monsters.Green Hag"
+      - "dnd.monsters.Green Hag"
-      - "dnd-ogl.srd.monsters.Skeleton"
+      - "dnd.monsters.Skeleton"
-      - "dnd-ogl.srd.monsters.Zombie"
+      - "dnd.monsters.Zombie"
-      - "dnd-ogl.srd.monsters.Wight"
+      - "dnd.monsters.Wight"
 ---

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.